takuyaisomura/computational_cost/README.md

 Relationship between the state dimensionality N and the global minimum L_GM.

+Run 'fig1.m'.
 The simulation should take approximately 4 hours.

 ### fig2